 We started with classic Empanadas.
-Small pastry cases, in my case filled with spiced beef (Empanadas Saltenas), while my pescatorian friend enjoyed a spinach raisin and pinenut version.
+Small pastry cases, in my case filled with spiced beef (Empanadas Saltenas), while my pescatarian friend enjoyed a spinach raisin and pinenut version.

-Now, one disadvantage (or possibly advantage) of sharing with a pescatorian is that he or she can’t share any of the meat dishes.
+Now, one disadvantage (or possibly advantage) of sharing with a pescatarian is that he or she can’t share any of the meat dishes.

-Peversely I seem to have my worst meat cravings in these situations and I REALLY wanted the morcilla and criolla ( a spicy black pudding and red pepper dish) and of course a taste of rib eye steak.
+Perversely I seem to have my worst meat cravings in these situations and I REALLY wanted the morcilla and Criolla ( a spicy black pudding and red pepper dish) and of course a taste of rib-eye steak.
 So, we ordered…along with a couple of fish dishes, some chips and a salad.

 The morcilla was delicious, spicy and soft without too much grease and topped with a red pepper salsa.

 My friend’s mackerel escabeche arrived at about the same time.
 Beautifully presented, I had a tiny taste of this lovely fresh dish, which is essentially made by using a hot pickle to ‘cook’ fish which is then chilled.

 Octopus was seasoned with spicy pepper and avoided that rubbery effect you can so easily get through overcooking or even allowing the fish to sit on a hot counter.